BlueBrain/NeuroMorphoVis/README.md

 ## Interfaces
-NeuroMorphoVis is designed as a plug-in in Blender.
-It comes with a flexible
+NeuroMorphoVis is primarily designed as a plug-in in Blender.
+It comes with a user-friendly GUI and also with a rich set of command line options.
+Moreover, the tool is configurable via input configuration files making it possible to link it to web interface or using it on massively parallel visualization clusters for batch production.

+### GUI
 ![](images/neuromorphovis-interface.png "NeuroMorphoVis Interface")